marcoslopez1/todolistapp100/README.md

 Since this app runs on web server, you can access your data from all the devices you want.

 * Don't miss out:
-You'll never forget a little detail you have to do late.
+You'll never forget a little detail you have to do later on.
 Just write it down and keep doing what you're doing.

 * Free to Use:
 Free cloud verions available for all type of users.
 Read our terms and coditions for more information.